MartinPdeS/OCT_calibration/README.md

 >* --calibration : directory for the output .json file containing all the calibration parameters
 >* --output-file : directory for the processed Cscan file

+## Documentation
+Documentation on project is available in a html file "docs/documentation/build/index.html"

 ## For citing this project in scientific papers